 Ok NFL players you showed your unity this past weekend with varying displays of so called anthem protest but now is the time to bring the narrative back to its original intent.
 Yes you should continue to kneel, continue to lock arms or whatever form of protest you feel is appropriate.
 No you should not allow this President to deter you.
 But when a microphone is placed in front of you and you are asked about disrespecting the flag and the servicemen and women.
 Do not allow the narrative to be changed.
 Tell them emphatically NO I will not play that game.
 Tell them I kneel to protest social injustice.
 Tell them I kneel to protest police brutality.
 Tell them I kneel to bring to light the way people of color are treated in many aspects of society today.
 Tell them you love America as much as anyone and as such you demand it lives up to its promise.
 Tell them you respect this country’s servicemen and women and as such I kneel because the 40% of the military made up of ethnic minorities should not have to return to a country where they or their family may be subject to police brutality or discrimination based on the color of their skin.
 Tell them I kneel not as a sign of disrespect to this country but as a sign of respect for the values that it was founded on, the concept that all men are created equal.
 Tell them I kneel to force those who would choose to turn a blind eye to these injustices to feel uncomfortable to the point that they will finally open their minds and begin a dialogue on how to truly make this country great.
 Tell that this is why I kneel.

-Its clear you live in a bubble when you look at an athlete especially one of color kneeling for the national anthem and you see a protest against the flag.
-Because it’s obvious to anyone who has a sense of history that it’s not a protest against the flag it’s a protest against the way the country the flag represents treats people of color and if you believe that people of color are treated with the same set of rules as white people you simply refuse to acknowledge the reality of this country’s history.
+It’s clear you live in a bubble when you look at an athlete, especially one of color, kneeling for the national anthem, and you see a protest against the flag.
+Because it’s evident to anyone who has a sense of history that it’s not a protest against the flag; it’s a protest against the way the country the flag represents treats people of color, and if you believe that people of color are treated with the same set of rules as white people you refuse to acknowledge the reality of this country’s history.

-You do not get to invoke the bravery of the service people of this country when you found away to avoid service when you were called to “represent the flag”.
+You do not get to invoke the bravery of this country’s service people when you found a way to avoid service when you were called to “represent the flag.”

 You do not get to invoke respect for our service people when you decide that service people willing to serve this country who are transgender are not worthy of wearing the uniform simply because they are transgender.

-You do not get to forget the service people of this country who fought for freedom under this flag in a world war who upon their return home were told to get to the back of the train so white German POW could ride in the front.
-I’m sure those heroic service people of color still respected the flag they fought for but questioned the motives of the country that flag represented.
+You do not get to forget the service people of this country who fought for freedom under this flag in a world war who, upon their return home, were told to get to the back of the train so white German POW could ride in the front.
+I’m sure those heroic service people of color still respected the flag they fought for but questioned the country’s motives that the flag represented.

-You do not get to hide behind your twitter denials, your claims that fake news is looking to destroy you when It has become apparent who you are and who you are speaking to when you speak with such passion about this topic especially when looked at in contrast to your muted tone when talking about white supremacist who marched through Charlottesville chanting racist slogans and carrying tiki torches in an attempt to mimic iconic images of fear from years past.
-It is clear you are not speaking of just athletes but rather you saying to your base look at these uppity niggers how dare they.
-You are with me right.
-Remember when we used to just put them in their place and not have to deal with this?
-I do and yes like you I long for those days.
-Days when America was great.
+You do not get to hide behind your Twitter denials, your claims that fake news is looking to destroy you when It has become apparent who you are and who you are speaking to when you speak with such passion about this topic, especially when looked at in contrast to your muted tone when talking about the white supremacist who marched through Charlottesville chanting racist slogans and carrying tiki torches in an attempt to mimic iconic images of fear from years past.
+It is clear you are not speaking of just athletes but rather you saying to your base, look at these self-important niggers how dare they.
+You are with me, right.
+Remember when we used just to put them in their place and not have to deal with this?
+I do, and yes, like you, I long for those days, Days when America was great.

-Fortunately you do not get to stain our country forever.
+Fortunately, you do not get to stain our country forever.
 You have faked your way to the top.
-You have awaken the dwindling number of Americans who still think as you do.
-But you also continue to unite the majority of us who reject the pass sins of this country.
-You continue to show the world that despite America’s temporary lapse in judgement which gave you your platform you currently have the majority of us reject your beliefs.
-Your time is short, you are not a king, you are not a dictator, you will soon be a footnote in our history a cautionary tale for our future.
+You have awakened the dwindling number of Americans who still think as you do.
+But you also continue to unite the majority of us who reject the past sins of this country.
+You continue to show the world that despite America’s temporary lapse in judgment, which gave you your platform, you currently have the majority of us reject your beliefs.
+Your time is short; you are not a king, you are not a dictator, you will soon be a footnote in our history, a cautionary tale for our future.

 We shall overcome

 Love it or leave it.
 So has gone the refrain from many in response to San Francisco Quarterback Colin Kaepernick’s silent protest of sitting for the National Anthem.
 Kaepernick has stated that “I am not going to stand up to show pride in a flag for a country that oppresses black people and people of color.”
-Kapernick isn’t the first and he won’t be the last high profile athlete of color to speak out against the treatment of people of color in America and while you can choose to agree or disagree with the matter in which he chooses to protest you cannot voice displeasure with his right to protest and simultaneously say you stand for the principles on which this country was built.
+Kaepernick isn’t the first, and he won’t be the last high profile athlete of color to speak out against the treatment of people of color in America.
+While you can choose to agree or disagree with the matter in which he decides to protest, you cannot voice displeasure with his right to protest and simultaneously say you stand for the principles on which this country was built.

-The crux of the public outcry over Kaepernick’s protest centers around his patriotism and as an extension the patriotism of those who support him, especially those in the African-American community.
-Lost in the uproar of Kaepernick’s decision to sit for the National Anthem are the very real concerns that triggered his decision in the first place, central among them police brutality.
-Anyone that has read my blog knows that I have the upmost respect for law enforcement and the job they perform every day.
-You also know that I recognize that the police department is an institution like any other and is therefore susceptible to have with-in its ranks a few bad apples.
-Regrettably we have seen that the abuses of those bad apples disproportionately impact communities of color.
-To remain silent or to condemn those who speak out on these issues neither shows bravery nor can be seen as a sign of support to the police departments across the country as silence only emboldens the few evildoers and devalues the good accomplished by the many.
-In the case of police brutality those among us who do speak up do not do so to see police departments across America dismantled or police officers targeted.
-Rather it is because we believe that the institution of policing is one that is better than to allow itself to be sullied by those who do not deserve to wear the uniform and when those who abuse their power are allowed to continue that abuse because of the silence of the masses we become despondent at the system in general.
+The crux of the public outcry over Kaepernick’s protest centers around his patriotism and, as an extension, the patriotism of those who support him, especially those in the African-American community, lost in the uproar of Kaepernick’s decision to sit for the National Anthem is the genuine concerns that triggered his decision in the first place, central among them police brutality.
+Anyone that has read my blog knows that I have the utmost respect for law enforcement and the job they perform every day.
+You also understand that I recognize that the police department is an institution like any other and is therefore susceptible to having a few bad apples within its ranks.
+Regrettably, we have seen that the abuses of those bad apples disproportionately impact communities of color.
+To remain silent or condemn those who speak out on these issues neither shows bravery nor can be seen as a sign of support to the police departments across the country, as silence only emboldens the few evildoers and devalues the good accomplished by the many.
+In the case of police brutality, those among us who do speak up do not do so to see police departments across America dismantled, or police officers targeted.
+Instead, it is because we believe that the institution of policing is one that is better than to allow itself to be sullied by those who do not deserve to wear the uniform and when those who abuse their power are allowed to continue that abuse because of the silence of the masses we become despondent at the system in general.

 ― H.L.
 Mencken

-Now there are those of you who will say – Ok I hear you but sitting for the Anthem?
+Now there are those of you who will say – Ok, I hear you but sitting for the Anthem?
 Dishonoring the flag?
 There has to be a better way to get your point across?
-To me no matter how you slice it Kaepernick’s actions and those who support those actions are unpatriotic?
-Maybe one could see it that way until you recognize that the African-American experience in this country is a unique one and patriotism is part of that unique experience.
-We did not leave our homeland seeking a better life for ourselves and our families rather we were taken forcibly from our home and brought to this “new world” in chains landing on the shores of Jamestown in 1619 as slaves and remaining as such for 246 years until 1865.
-During that period our history, our language, our culture, our very identity were all stripped from us.
-Today we cannot look to a specific country and call it home rather we can only look to the African continent as a whole and wonder who and what we once were.
-With our culture robbed from us we forged a new culture, a new identity here in America.
+To me, no matter how you slice it, Kaepernick’s actions and those who support those actions are unpatriotic?
+Maybe one could see it that way until you recognize that this country’s African-American experience is a unique one, and patriotism is part of that unique experience.
+We did not leave our homeland seeking a better life for ourselves and our families; instead, we were taken forcibly from our home and brought to this “new world” in chains landing on Jamestown’s shores in 1619 as slaves and remaining as such for 246 years until 1865.
+During that period, our history, language, culture, and very identity were all stripped.
+Today we cannot look to a specific country and call it home; instead, we can only look to the African continent as a whole and wonder who and what we once were.
+With our culture robbed from us, we forged a new culture, a new identity here in America.
 Everything the African American is today is born of this country.
-One could say more than any other group, save the American Indian, America is OUR country and time and time again we have shown that by putting our lives on the line to defend her.
-In fact we are the only people to fight for the right to put our lives on the line in defense of this country.
+One could say more than any other group, save the American Indian, America is OUR country, and time and time again, we have shown that by putting our lives on the line to defend her.
+We are the only people to fight for the right to put our lives on the line in defense of this country.

-When were held down by the institution of Jim Crow and terrorized by groups like the Ku Klux Klan we fought for this country.
+When we were held down by the institution of Jim Crow and terrorized by groups like the Ku Klux Klan, we fought for this country.

-The subjects of racism, discrimination, police brutality, etc. may make some uncomfortable.
-Some may want to quietly turn a blind eye to them.
-But there will always be the brave who rather than standing for the status quo will use the freedom of speech afforded to them in this country to push America to live up to her promise to treat all men and women as equals.
-It is after all the patriotic thing to do.
+The subjects of racism, discrimination, police brutality, etc., may make some uncomfortable.
+Some may want to turn a blind eye to them quietly.
+But there will always be the brave who, rather than standing for the status quo, will use the freedom of speech afforded to them in this country to push America to live up to her promise to treat all men and women as equals.
+It is, after all, the patriotic thing to do.